tilfinltd/aws-extend-switch-roles/README.md

 ### Development and Distribution Guideline

-##### Minimize required permissions and operating the page of Console
+##### Minimizes required permissions and operates only on AWS Console pages
 A browser plug-in goes with security risks.
 AWS Management Console allows you to manipulate your essential data.

-##### Support the only latest version for each official build browser
+##### Supports only the  latest version for each official browser
-It does not restrict the use of other compatible browsers.
-The version restrictions are based on JavaScript language features used.
+This extension does not restrict the use of other compatible browsers.
+The version restrictions are only due to the JavaScript language features used.

 ## Install